© Presscision Inc. 2020 | All Rights Reserved | P.O. Box 337 Falmouth, MA 02541 USA | 774.521.9132

 We stand behind the accuracy of our instrument!

 Analog gauges provide no means of recording the data from a test.
 The technician conducting the test must properly conduct the test and record all test data.

 Presscision instruments automatically record a comprehensive, permanent record of each and every test conducted.
 The data is recorded in tamper-proof memory directly in the instrument.

 Analog gauges provide no means of documenting a test.
 It is up to you or your technicians to properly document the results of each and every test.

-Presscision instruments provide a detailed test report for each test (see sample report at right).
+Presscision instruments provide a detailed test report for each test.
 Test reports can be printed at the job site after completion of a test, or at a later time, using the built in printer.

 When using an analog gauge, the technician is responsible for the proper conduct of the test.
 This implies establishing a test pressure and test duration that meet the regulatory requirements.
 After completion of the test, there is no proof of the conduct of the test.

 The Presscision instrument employs test automation to guarantee proper conduct of the test.
 The technician is still responsible for selecting the test pressure and duration prior to the test, but once set, the instrument guarantees the test is conducted at (or above) the test pressure and for the desired test duration.
 It is impossible to start a test if the pressure in the device under test is less than the test pressure.
 It is also impossible to conduct a test for a duration less than the desired test duration.

 In addition, the instrument automatically documents the test conditions and results for every test!